xhxhkxh/xhxhkxh/README.md

 - 👋 Hi, I’m @xhxhkxh
-- 👀 I’m interested in Android
+- 👀 I’m interested in Artifical Intellgence
-- 🌱 I’m currently learning Android and something else
+- 🌱 I’m currently learning Machine Larning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can contact me at [Mail](mailto:xhxhkxh@yeah.net)

 <!---
 xhxhkxh/xhxhkxh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.